28 March 2022 | Financial Planning & Analysis

 Ready for More Accurate Cash Flow Projections?

-By this point, you should have a pretty strong understanding of why cash flow projections are so important for founders to comprehend (and use).
+By this point, you should have a pretty strong understanding of why accurate cash flow forecasts are so important to comprehend (and use).
 You know how they work, and how to create one for yourself.

 But here’s the thing:

-Cash flow projections are only one piece of the puzzle.
+Cash flow forecasting is only one piece of the puzzle.

 Yeah, that’s us.